 Whether any given matter is a type, a symbol, an allegory or not, almost all of them can be profitably used as illustrative even if not actually or truly symbolical of spiritual truths, and they can act as mnemonics.
 However, they cannot establish doctrine that is not clearly taught in Scripture although they may hint at the solution to a particular difficulty.

 Fanciful allegorisation and code exegesis may impress some people, but most people will tolerate nonsense only so long.
 The history of anti-intellectualism is full of lessons.

 The Dark Ages of biblical ignorance lasted a long time, being mirrored now in the 21st century.
 After the 16th-century European Reformation recovered the Gospel, anti-intellectual Germany pietism left the field clear for German rationalism and higher criticism to destroy faith in the Bible – “overthrowing the faith of some” 2Tim 2:8.

 Fanciful allegorical interpretation of the Bible gave credibility and a foothold to 18th-century rationalism.
 The anti-intellectual interaction with science in the 19th century opened the pathway to evolutionary pseudo-science.
 To hold their ground anti-intellectual religious experience was engineered during 19th-century revivalism, against which Dr John Kennedy in the Highlands of Scotland and Robert Lewis Dabney in the American south issued clarion calls.
-This anti-intellectual emotionalism gave way to superficial Christianity throughout the 20th century, overrun by the secularism and World Wars of the 20th century.
+This anti-intellectual emotionalism gave way to superficial Christianity throughout the 20th century, which was overrun by the secularism and World Wars of the 20th century.
 Rampant secularism with its inevitable greed and corruption has exposed 21st-century society to the counter-scientific movement, anti-intellectual mysticism, New Ageism, the gaia hypothesis and the new Green religion with its climate hysteria, teenage anxieties and civil unrest.